The Growing use of Blockchain in the Law and Commerce

 In cases of fraud, should a freezing order, (designed to freeze the assets of the defendant) be considered the best choice to address a particular matter; regardless of whether the defendant chooses to ignore the service, and the assets cannot be transferred as the blockchain exchange has a responsibility as a constructive trustee to ensure that the assets remain in place until the court grants an order.

-Joanna Bailey, head of the banking and financial fraud litigation department, recently appointed Lawyer of the Week by The Times, commented “the recent judgment secured by Giambrone & Partners will have a immense impact on cyber fraud cases, both by ensuring service on the invisible fraudsters and the capacity to unravel the cryptocurrency belonging to the victim within the wallet”, Joanna also remarked, “prior to obtaining this key judgment victims has a vanishingly small opportunity to regain their misappropriated cryptocurrency.”
+Joanna Bailey, was recently appointed Lawyer of the Week by The Times, further commented “the recent judgment secured by Giambrone & Partners will have a immense impact on cyber fraud cases, both by ensuring service on the invisible fraudsters and the capacity to unravel the cryptocurrency belonging to the victim within the wallet”, Joanna also remarked, “prior to obtaining this key judgment victims has a vanishingly small opportunity to regain their misappropriated cryptocurrency.”

 It is essential to ensure that given the vast amount of commerce that takes place in the virtual world across the internet that companies that embrace the opportunities that new technology affords, also are aware of, not only how to safeguard their business but how to counter any risks and deal with any detriments.